Learning to Infer Parameterized Representations of Plants from 3D Scans: Background

 L-Strings of plants mainly consist of two types of symbols: \emph{modules} and \emph{brackets}.
-Modules can refer to various plant parts \eg stems, leaves, flowers, etc. Opening and closing \emph{brackets} indicate the start and the end of every branch in the plant.
-Two successive modules in an L-sting have a parent-child relationship.
+Modules can refer to various plant parts \eg stems, leaves, flowers, etc. Opening and closing brackets indicate the start and the end of every branch in the plant.
+Two successive modules in an L-string have a parent-child relationship.
 Open brackets allow for a module to have more than one child, and for different children to have siblings relationships.
 However, each parent has at most one special child that corresponds to its successor on the same plant axis.
 Such L-Strings encode axial trees~\cite{Prusinkiewicz1990TheAB} that represent the plant's architecture.
-Modules in L-Strings can have parameters that give information about a plant organ.
-This includes the organ's age, order in the branch or geometric attributes (\eg~length, radius, angle, etc.).
-By applying geometric interpretation rules on an L-String using turtle geometry \cite{abelson1986turtle}, a 3D scene of the plant can be generated.
-The virtual plant comprises of connected 3D shapes corresponding to the modules.
-In other words, an L-String can encode a plant's geometry in addition to its architecture.
+Modules in L-Strings can have parameters that give information about a plant organ, which allows an L-String to encode a plant's geometry in addition to its topology, defined as its structure.

-Our L-system models are implemented using the L-Py~\cite{boudon2012py} language, that provides an extension of the Python programming language to design procedural models using the L-systems formalism.
-L-Py allows to create and manipulate L-system rules, handle the information present in an L-String, and generate 3D virtual plants from L-Strings.